-Juliette Carter, and Michele Fleischli of Like Management, these two women have so many accolades and talent between them any artist who gets to work with them is lucky.
-I met Juliette through work when she was at her prior management company, and when I heard she was working with Michele on forming Like Management it was a no brainer asking them to be a part of Women in Vinyl.
+Michele Fleischli is the owner of Like Management, an artist management agency.
+With so many accolades and talent any artist who gets to work with the company is lucky.
+I had met a former employee of hers through work, and when I heard Michele was forming Like Management it was a no brainer asking her to be a part of Women in Vinyl.

 Michele is a mother, business owner and artist manager who says in her free time she is “…supporting my daughters ideas (she created a physical zine called That’s Interesting)…I need to find a hobby! …and my dog 😉“.
 Although it’s no surprise she wants to spend time with family when she’s not at work, she has been an artist manager for two decades, having guided the careers of Bad Religion, Sonic Youth, Beck, Tenacious D, Ryan Adams, Rage Against the Machine and Charlotte Gainsbourg, as well as provided support for Foo Fighters, Beastie Boys, Queens of the Stone Age, Norah Jones, Jimmy Eat World and Band of Horses and produced several large scale projects you’ll read more about below.